cashewna/todolist/README.md

 # Todo List
-To do list project written in Typescript to practice SOLID principles.
+To do list project written in Typescript to practice SOLID principles and MVC patterns.